How to Apply

 Summer Scholars Fellowship Award

-The ADAF Paffenbarger Research Center (PRC) annually appoints one or two young investigators to its Summer Scholars Program.
+The ADAF Dr. Anthony Volpe Research Center annually appoints one or two young investigators to its Summer Scholars Program.
 Since its inception in 1940, the program has been a way to apply classroom and lab experience to real world scenarios.
-Currently supported by the ADA Foundation and the National Institutes of Health (NIH), the program has given many talented students (undergraduate and dental school) the chance to participate in basic research at the PRC, as well as gain hands-on experience in the clinical theater; working side-by-side with their mentors, while becoming part of the research process.
+Currently supported by the ADA Foundation and the National Institutes of Health (NIH), the program has given many talented students (undergraduate and dental school) the chance to participate in basic research at the research center, as well as gain hands-on experience in the clinical theater; working side-by-side with their mentors, while becoming part of the research process.

-Individuals interested in learning more about the program or application process are invited to contact PRC Summer Scholars Program coordinator, Gretchen Duppins at firstname.lastname@example.org.
+Individuals interested in learning more about the program or application process are invited to contact the Summer Scholars Program coordinator, Gretchen Duppins at email@example.com.

 Purpose, Description, and Objectives: The American Dental Association Foundation (ADAF) dental student scholarships help predoctoral dental students defray a part of their professional education expenses.
 The goal of this program is to facilitate the education of academically gifted dental students.
-Students in the second year of study at the time of application, and currently attending or enrolled at a dental school accredited by the Commission on Dental Accreditation of the American Dental Association, are eligible to apply.
-(See ADAF Dental Student Scholarship Guidelines for complete guidelines, rules and eligibility requirements.)
+Students in the second year of study at the time of application, and currently attending or enrolled at a dental school accredited by the Commission on Dental Accreditation of the American Dental Association, are eligible.
+The ADAF accepts one application per school per program, submitted by the school on behalf of the student.
+The ADAF does not accept applications submitted directly from students.
+(See guidelines for complete rules and eligibility requirements.)

 Dollar Amount and Number of Scholarships Available: Each year, the ADA Foundation makes the following scholarships available.